agilord/aws_client/generated/aws_budgets_api/README.md

 Instances (RIs)
 </li>
 <li>
-Your current estimated charges from AWS, and how much your predicted usage will accrue in charges by the end of the month
+Your current estimated charges from Amazon Web Services, and how much your predicted usage will accrue in charges by the end of the month
 </li>
 <li>
 How much of your budget has been used
 </li>
 </ul>
-AWS updates your budget status several times a day.
+Amazon Web Services updates your budget status several times a day.
 Budgets track your unblended costs, subscriptions, refunds, and RIs.
 You can create the following types of budgets:

 <ul>
 <li>